mitchellgordon95/mitchellgordon95.github.io/_posts/2019-03-06-koan-of-names.md

 "It is round.
 It rolls, and sometimes bounces," the student replied.

-The master reached into his robe, revealing a perfect sphere.
+The master reached into her robe, revealing a perfect sphere.
 "What is this?" she asked.

 The student replied that it was a ball.